blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 AND new_vaccinations IS NOT null;
 ```

 Here are some key findings of our data analysis.
+The country with the highest total death count

 With this we have explored the dataset and can continue with the data preprocessing.